 This was recognition that we interpret drawing from generalizations that are approximations.
-It is a recognition of an interconnectedness and interdependence of ideas and knowledge.
-And it is a recognition, of course, of a limit to what we know.
+It is recognition of an interconnectedness and interdependence of ideas and knowledge.
 This was a part of Whitehead's scientism.
 Science struggles to be definite but is also tentative about its conclusions.
-It makes use of caution that is not the habit of those holding to ideas that rest on metaphysics.
+It makes use of caution that is not the habit of those holding to ideas that rest on metaphysical assumptions.

 Alfred Whitehead.
 "All truths are half-truths."

 Not ignorance, but ignorance of ignorance is the death of knowledge.

 Our minds are finite, and yet even in these circumstances of finitude we are surrounded by possibilities that are infinite, and the purpose of life is to grasp as much as we can out of that infinitude.

 Philosophy begins in wonder.
 And, at the end, when philosophic thought has done its best, the wonder remains.

 Fools act on imagination without knowledge, pedants act on knowledge without imagination.

 True courage is not the brutal force of vulgar heroes, but the firm resolve of virtue and reason.

 The art of progress is to preserve order amid change and to preserve change amid order.